GTFS Best Practices now available!

 Recently, members of the GTFS community got together and discussed these and other challenges as part of an effort organized by the Rocky Mountain Institute.
 The output of this working group was a set of GTFS Best Practices that helps address some of the major challenges in data fragmentation (including the above-mentioned items) and provides guidance to transit agencies, vendors/consultants helping to produce and consume GTFS data, as well as app developers that make the information available in their applications.

 I hope that these GTFS Best Practices will make it easier for agencies to understand what developers need to produce great apps and in turn produce better data.
 And, I hope it provides developers better guidance as to what they should expect from GTFS data feeds across a large number of agencies.
 Better GTFS data will also lay a solid foundation for real-time data, which will in turn increase the quality of GTFS-realtime feeds.
+On this note, please be sure to check out the below article on the new GTFS-realtime v2.0, which will also help agencies improve the quality of their data!

 - At APTA TransITech 2013, I gave a presentation on “Open Transit Data — A Developer’s Perspective” (and a newer version at the 2014 ITS World Congress) that describes what app developers look for in GTFS data, and the best ways to provide this as an agency.